 If a leveraged position is kept open overnight, a swap fee or overnight charge is incurred depending on the volume of position.
 If a position is kept open for longer periods, the overnight charges will keep on adding per day to the losses on the opened positions.
 This will keep on until the account equity gets over and the position is closed automatically.

-AUD 100 is the minimum deposit amount at Plus500 in Australia.
-For bank transfers, the minimum deposit amount is AUD 500.
+$100 is the minimum deposit amount at Plus500 in Malaysia.
+For bank transfers, the minimum deposit amount is $500.